nisarg24/aspire-task/README.md

 ## Installation Step

 ## Step 1
-- Go to the repository and run command
+- Go to the repository and copy .env.example file to .env file and run command
 ```
 composer install
 ```